 You can listen right on our website by clicking the audio players below.
 You can also listen to Borrowed on your smart phone on any podcast app of your choice!
 All you have to do is search for “Borrowed,” then click “subscribe” or “follow” to get new episodes downloaded to your device as soon as they come out.
 We release new episodes every other week when we are producing a season.

-Check out this book list for titles related to this episode.
+Check out this list of books curated for this episode.

 Season 3, Bonus Episode